DeSAM: Decoupled Segment Anything Model for Generalizable Medical Image Segmentation: Conclusion

 \section{Conclusion}

 We introduce DeSAM, a powerful network architecture for single-source domain generalization in medical image segmention.
 It decouples mask generation from prompt and takes advantage of the pre-trained weights of SAM.
 DeSAM motivates the decoder to learn prompt-invariant features from robust image embeddings.
 Moreover, DeSAM has strong ability to resist unseen distribution changes by fusing image embeddings at multiple scales.
-We validated the performance of DeSAM on the prostrate cross-site dataset, demonstrating that the proposed method outperforms other state-of-the-art methods.
+We validated the performance of DeSAM on two public datasets, demonstrating that the proposed method outperforms other state-of-the-art methods.

-It is worth mentioning that DeSAM is computationally efficient compared to other methods that fine-tune the encoder.
-Our method can be trained on an entry-level GPU by precomputing the image embedding.
-Although further improvements in performance could be achieved by loading the image encoder to apply regular image augmentation, our DeSAM has already achieved satisfactory results.
-Beyond that, integrating DeSAM with other domain generalization methods would be an exciting direction to explore.
-We hope that DeSAM will enable more generalizable, powerful, and computationally efficient medical image segmentation.